Coping With Self Isolation and Anxiety

 Looking After Yourself (SEN)

-Looking after yourself in basis terms is always important but becomes even more so when we are going through difficult times.
+Looking after yourself in basic terms is always important but becomes even more so when we are going through difficult times.
 Doing the basics well gives you something to do and helps you to value and nurture yourself.
 This is helpful for your mental and physical health.

-Sleep is very important for mental and physical help.
+Sleep is very important for mental and physical health.
 Even if you no longer have to get up for work the following day try to maintain a healthy sleeping pattern with good sleep hygiene.
 Go to bed early and get up early.
 Keep the bedroom as a technology free zone and use a wind down routine prior to trying to get to sleep.
 This might include some relaxed stretching, yoga moves, washing your feet, dimming lights and relaxed slow abdominal breathing.

 Exercise helps with sleep and keeps us active.
 This is also great for mental and physical health.
 Exercising in nature by way of a run or relaxing walk can help to calm the nervous system and ground you.
 You might try to get out into the garden or carry out some basic exercises at home.
 These might include stretching, yoga stretches, tai chi or floor exercises.

 Good nutrition helps to maintain good mental and physical health.
 Eating fresh food especially proteins and fresh green vegetables and fresh fruit can help you maintain balance and homeostasis.
 You might also have to be a little inventive if you cannot get what you want.
-You can use this period as a time to try some new foods which you wouldn't normally eat or recipes.
+You can use this period as a time to try some new foods which you wouldn't normally eat or new recipes.

 Relationships